-Why is that parents justify that their child is stepping into teenage, so it is quite natural for him to act like a rebel?
-Isn’t it possible that your teenager listens to you like he did when he was a toddler?
+Why is that parents justifying that their child is stepping into teenage, so it is quite natural for them to act like a rebel?
+Isn’t it possible, that your teenager listens to you just like they did as a toddler?

-Let him grow out of your shadow: A teenager is desperate and confused so as to how to assert his identity.
-And when parents on the top of it try to restrict him, give him instructions, he rebels.
-Parents should accept that their child has grown up and respect his need for freedom.
+A teenager is desperate and confused on how to assert their identity.
+And when parents try to restrict them, give them instructions, they rebel.
+Parents should accept that their child has grown up and respect their need for freedom.

-Respect his privacy: Let your child spend time in his room by himself or with friends, without time and again expressing displeasure about this fact.
-Don’t ever try to go through his belongings, spy on his friends, or constantly keep track of his whereabouts.
-This will disturb your child and make him feel that his parents don’t trust him.
+Let your child spend time in their room by themselves or with friends, without time and again expressing displeasure about this fact.
+Don’t ever try to go through their belongings, spy on their friends, or constantly keep track of their whereabouts.
+This will disturb your child and make them feel that parents don’t trust them.

 Develop a relationship where your teenaged child feels comfortable to share their feelings with you – may it be on sex, girls, fear of failure or anything, just like they do with friends.
 Open communication is a must if you want to help your child in their teenage.

 Give a strong value system

 You can’t tell your child all the time what to do and what not to.
 Let their conscience be powerful enough to guide them.
 A child, who is brought up in a home where culture, traditions & values are respected and followed, can never go astray.